-Tuke was a prolific artist with over 1300 works listed and it is suggested that even more are still to be discovered.
+English artist Henry Scott Tuke was born on 12th June 1858 into a Quaker family in Lawrence Street, York.
+He was a prolific artist with over 1300 works listed and it is suggested that even more are still to be discovered.
 Tuke kept a detailed Register of his work which has been published by the Royal Cornwall Polytechnic Society in Falmouth.
 He painted in the Impressionist style and is best known for his paintings of nude boys and young men as well as being an established maritime artist who produced as many portraits of sailing ships as he did human figures.
-Image featured left: “Boys on a Beach” (1909) oil on canvas.

 In 1875, Tuke enrolled in the Slade School of Art under Alphonse Legros and Sir Edward Poynter.
 Initially Tuke’s father paid for his tuition but in 1877 Tuke won a scholarship which allowed him to continue his training at Slade and in Italy in 1880.